Equisetum bogotense

 Equisetum bogotense, the Andean horsetail, is a herbaceous perennial that reproduces through spores.
 It has thicker, less bushy whorled branches, and a silica rich rhizomatous stem, which roots grow out of, under ground.
 This stem is a dull dark brown color with glabrous growth aside from the sheathed segments.
 The plant has a history as a traditional herbal remedy, and a study of its diuretic effects on humans showed significant increases in urinary sodium, potassium, and chloride.
 Human and animal trials of indicate that E. bogotense has "high" efficacy as a diuretic.
 It is used in several modern herbal supplements.
 The species epithet refers to Bogotá, the capital of Colombia.

 A segregate species, Equisetum rinihuense, has been described.

 According to a recent study, this species may be the most isolated of all the genus, as it is more closely related with fossil Equisetums rather than living ones.
-The estimated split between Equisetum bogotense and all other living Equisetum is estimated to have occurred no later than the Early Jurassic.
+The estimated split between Equisetum bogotense and all other living Equisetum is estimated to have occurred no later than the Early Jurassic (about 170 Mya).